iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Fechet Regular Subgradient.md

 ---
 ### **Intro**
-Recall from the prerequisite document that the convex subgradient is not sufficient to describe the functions when it's non convex.
+Recall from the prerequisites of this document that the convex subgradient is not sufficient to describe the functions when it's non convex.
 Under simple cases where the function is non-convex, the convex subgradient doesn't reduces to the ordinary gradient for differentiable functions.
 This motivates the definition and discussion for regular subgradient.